cfebrian/FreeformOpticsDesign/README.md

 ### Credits to Synopsis's `CodeV` imply... ###
 1. Will this work equally well with Zemax's `OpticStudio`?

+### A colleague mentioned a comparison with TMA's ###
+The colleague said *"We looked into a FFS solution instead of a TMA.
+We didn't see the advantage"*  However, several U of R references indicate a major improvement in size (and performance?).
+Has a quantitatve comparison been performed?
+When is there an advantage to FFS based designs?
-2. What do I need to know about `CodeV` to implement a similar methodology in `OpticStudio`
+3. What do I need to know about `CodeV` to implement a similar methodology in `OpticStudio`